ABOUT SHIBAS

 Shibas are naturally obedient to an owner considered a worthy master.
 (Yes, grasshopper)

 Now that you know about the Shiba's naughty side, you will be prepared for it, it won't come as a shock and you'll have one up on the little bugger.
 Here is a hilarious (yet true) description of Shiba behavior.
 Please continue your research on the breed and talk to as many pet Shiba owners as possible.
 Become familiar with the Shiba health issues.
-Study the latest information on pet care, grain free or raw dog food and especially about the dangers of over vaccination and the new vaccination protocol.
+Study the latest information on pet care, homemade or raw dog food and especially about the dangers of over vaccination and the new vaccination protocol.
 Be prepared for the arrival of your new puppy with good fences outside and baby gates inside.
 Find a vet who is familiar with the Shiba and shop around for a dog training school that has a puppy class so you can join in shortly after your puppy arrives home.
 Plan for a busy first 6 months but after that you'll have a wonderful Shiba for 12 to 16 years.

 So how do we keep our dogs disease free?
 Conscientious breeding is the start.
 OFA and DNA testing parents is great but once the puppy leaves the good breeder's care the puppy's owner influences the knees development through nutrition, environment and exercise.
 Poorly fed, fat puppies who sleep all day waiting for you to come home, jump up and down excitedly, go on a little walk, retrieve a few toys thrown across a slippery kitchen floor then sleep in a crate all night aren't getting the support they need to develop strong bones, joints, tendons and the muscle that holds it all together.
 Then they go to the dog park on the weekend and get hit broadside in the hind end by a huge labradoodle!
 Think football players and you get a good idea how dogs play at the dog park and how one injures their knee.